6 Accountability Team Building Exercises to Strengthen Ownership

 5. "What's Blocked?"
 Weekly Standup Add-On

-After the usual updates, everyone shares one thing they’re avoiding or stuck on.
-No fixing, no judgment—just visibility.
-Teammates can offer to check in or help, but the value is in surfacing what’s getting in the way before it builds up.
+After regular updates, everyone shares one thing they're avoiding, stuck on, or dreading.
+No problem-solving in the moment, no judgment—just visibility.
+Teammates can volunteer to check in later or offer help, but the real value is surfacing friction before it compounds into bigger issues.

 6. Mini-Debrief Circles